tommililja/Farse/README.md

 ## Building parsers

-We can build parsers by combining the included parsers with map and validate.
-Parse.custom can also be used to build parsers for third-party types, or if we just want to avoid unnecessary operations.
+Parsers can be built by combining the included parsers with map and validate.
+We can also use Parse.custom to build parsers for third-party types, or to avoid unnecessary operations.

 ```fsharp
 open Farse